ferianai/Mod02-home/README.md

 6. [Contact Us](#contact)

-## Features of Wildlife Society Blog
+## Features of Design Studio Website
 1. User-Friendly Navigation with intuitive layout and design for easy browsing.
 2. Commenting System alow reader to leave comments and feedback.
 3. Galery about news and developments in wildlife conservation content.